ga-curriculum/men-stack-error-handling/server-side-error-handling/README.md

 ## Error handling with `try...catch`

 One of the essential mechanisms for error handling on the server is the `try...catch` block.
-When using a `try...catch` block, the program first attempts to execute code written inside the `try`.
+When using a `try...catch` block, the program first attempts to execute code written inside the `try` block.
 If an error occurs, control is passed to the `catch` block where we can place code that handles and resolves the error.

 In the context of server-side error handling, `try...catch` blocks are quite versatile and can help manage a range of issues including: